LeoMonrroy266/python_course_exercises/README.md

-# python_course_exercises
+# Python course exercises
-Containing files of  solved exercises
+Containing files of solved exercises in directory correspoding to the day